-- The "reference undertaking" SCR at time zero is decomposed into the following components: death underwriting risk; accidental death underwriting risk; income protection underwriting risk, fire & damage and miscellaneous underwriting risk; and operational risk. - The SCRs for underwriting risk in each future year are projected in line with outstanding claims and exclude premium risk, catastrophe risk and lapse risk from year-two onward.
-SCR's are assumed to be level throughout each year. - The projected SCRs for underwriting risk are combined using the standard formula aggregation matrix, to project an overall reference undertaking Basic Solvency Capital Requirement (BSCR). - Operational risk is assumed to halve in year-two and to reduce in line with the projected BSCR thereafter. - The total reference undertaking SCR is projected as the sum of the BSCR and the Operational Risk SCR.

-- The risk margin is calculated as the discounted value of the total reference undertaking SCR, using a cost of capital rate of 6% and the EIOPAs risk free discount rates. - The risk margin is calculated for the Companies as a whole and allocated to the Lines of Business in proportion to the claims' element of the Technical Provisions.
+- The "reference undertaking" SCR at time zero is decomposed into the following components: Other life Insurance, Health Insurance, Income protection Insurance, Fire and Other Damage to Property Insurance and Miscellaneous Financial Loss, and Other Motor. - The SCRs for underwriting risk in each future year are projected in line with outstanding claims and exclude premium risk, catastrophe risk and lapse risk from year-two onward.
+SCR's are assumed to be level throughout each year. - The projected SCRs for underwriting risk are combined using the standard formula aggregation matrix, to project an overall reference undertaking Basic Solvency Capital Requirement (BSCR). - Operational risk is assumed to halve in year-two and to reduce in line with the projected BSCR thereafter. - The total reference undertaking SCR is projected as the sum of the BSCR and the Operational Risk SCR. - The risk margin is calculated as the discounted value of the total reference undertaking SCR, using a cost of capital rate of 6% and the EIOPAs risk free discount rates. - The risk margin is calculated for the Companies as a whole and allocated to the Lines of Business in proportion to the claims' element of the Technical Provisions.